Joan-gao/livedesign-pro/README.md

 ## **Introduction**

 This project developed an EventPage design platform that streamlines the entire process from creation to publication.
-By integrating ChatGPT and MidJourney, the platform enables efficient image generation and smart copywriting, significantly lowering design barriers.
-It supports adding interactive elements like text, stickers, and buttons, enhancing live stream engagement and conversion rates.
-This platform is designed to optimize the TikTok live streaming experience by making event page creation quick and easy.
+Integrating ChatGPT and MidJourney enables efficient image generation and smart copywriting, significantly lowering design barriers.
+Users can add interactive elements like text, stickers, and buttons to enhance live stream engagement and conversion rates.
+The platform is designed to optimize the TikTok live streaming experience, making event page creation quick and easy.

 ## **Technologies Use**